evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/05-delete-java-function.md

 # Delete Java Function

-Having successfully created and updated a Java Function on to [Apache OpenWhisk](https://openwhisk.apache.org/) to [OpenShift](https://openshift.com), we will now see how to delete the Java Function that we created earlier.
+Having successfully created and updated a Java function, we will now see how to delete that function.

 **1. Delete Java function**

-Lets now delete the function called **hello-openwhisk**:
+Let's now delete the `hello-openwhisk` function:

 ``wsk -i action delete hello-openwhisk``{{execute}}